-Norm and Jan married in 1977 and that same year made aliyah.
+Norm and Jan married in 1977 and made aliyah that same year.
 They lived on Kibbutz Gezer in Israel for 23 years, building a young kibbutz, raising 3 children, and being deeply involved with the diversity and complexity of kibbutz life and Israeli society.
-On Kibbutz Gezer Norm worked as a farmer and irrigation specialist, growing cotton, corn, sunflowers, wheat, and many other field crops.
+On Kibbutz Gezer, Norm worked as a farmer and irrigation specialist, growing cotton, corn, sunflowers, wheat and many other field crops.
 He managed and was the animal nutritionist for a multi-million dollar animal feed center.
 Norm also filled many managerial positions on the kibbutz, including Mazkir (general secretary), Farm Manager and Financial Manager.

-In the year 2000 Norm and Jan returned to California to help care for their aging parents.
-In December of 2000 Norm began a new career as the Executive Director for Peninsula Temple Beth El in San Mateo.
+In 2000, Norm and Jan returned to California to help care for their aging parents.
+In December of 2000, Norm began a new career as the Executive Director for Peninsula Temple Beth El in San Mateo.
 In his 8 years there Norm was involved in every area of synagogue management.
-He worked together with the clergy and lay leadership to develop innovative programs for membership recruitment, integration, and support, with the emphasis on creating a welcoming community.
-Norm supervised the renovation of the temple sanctuary, a $2,500,000 project that was completed on time and on budget, and gave the congregation a beautifully renovated sanctuary, and a deepened sense of commitment to the growth of the Temple community.
+He worked together with the clergy and lay leadership to develop innovative programs for membership recruitment, integration and support, with an emphasis on creating a welcoming community.
+Norm supervised the renovation of the synagogue's sanctuary, a $2,500,000 project that was completed on time and on budget, and gave the congregation a beautifully renovated sanctuary and a deepened sense of commitment to the growth of the Temple community.

 Norm was also the President of the Bay Area Temple Administrators for three years.
 In that position he worked closely with his colleagues at other Bay Area synagogues and has an in-depth working knowledge of the Bay Area Jewish community.
-In his spare time, Norm enjoys, hiking, gardening and reading.
-Norm is excited to be part of the Beth El community and to have the opportunity to work with a dedicated team of lay leaders, Rabbi, Jewish professionals, and staff to build and grow a vibrant Reform Jewish community in Berkeley.
+In his spare time, Norm enjoys hiking, gardening and reading.
+Norm is excited to be part of the Beth El community and to have the opportunity to work with a dedicated team of lay leaders, Rabbis, Jewish professionals and staff to build and grow this vibrant Reform Jewish community in Berkeley.

 Debra joined the Beth El family in January 2008, having grown up in the Reform Movement.
-Originally from Los Altos, Debra's youth was shaped by her involvement in Congregation Beth Am's youth programming, NFTY and Camp Swig.
+Originally from Los Altos, Debra's youth was shaped by her involvement in Congregation Beth Am's youth programming through NFTY and Camp Swig.
 Following her undergraduate degree at UCSD, Debra spent a year volunteering in Israel as an Otzma fellow, working with youth and families throughout the country.
 Debra received her Joint Masters Degree in Jewish Education and Jewish Communal Service from Hebrew Union College-Jewish Institute of Religion.
 As a long-time believer in informal education, her first job after HUC was as the Associate Director of URJ Camp Swig and Newman from 1999-2002.
 Feeling a "pull" to the Midwest, Debra moved to Cleveland to serve as the Family Educator at The Temple-Tifereth Israel.
 There she met her husband Oren, and had their oldest son, Zev.
 Together they made aliyah to Israel and lived in the Reform Movement's only yishuv, Har Halutz.
 Their youngest son, Ari, was born in Zefat a few months before they returned to the Bay Area.
 Click here to read Debra's Rosh Hashanah 5774 drash.

 Maguy Weizmann McGuire has been in the field of Early Childhood for 35 years and each year she finds it to be more miraculous than the year before.
 Maguy is honored to be the Early Childhood Director and looks forward to a great year teaming up with Rabbi Kahn, the teachers, parents and their children.
-Maguy is a proud mom of two amazing girls: Aviya who will soon complete her 5th year at U.C.
-Berkeley and Maya who is a registered nurse (a graduate of Samuel Merritt Nursing School in San Francisco) who was recently accepted at Valley Press (in the L.A area) in their Labor and Delivery Department.
+Maguy is a proud mom of two amazing girls: Aviya, a recent graduate from U.C.
+Berkeley and Maya, a registered nurse who recent accepted a position at Valley Press (in the L.A area) in their Labor and Delivery Department.
 Maguy recently moved from Pasadena after living in the L.A. area for 40 years.
 She absolutely LOVES being in Berkeley!
 Maguy enjoys the Bay Area weather and does not miss Los Angeles summers at all!
 After many years spent navigating L.A. traffic, Maguy could not be more thrilled that her commute is only 10 minutes and to such a wonderful place!
-Maguy enjoys nature and all that it brings particularly gardening, which Maguy finds relaxing and soothing to her soul.
+Maguy enjoys nature and all that it brings, particularly gardening, which Maguy finds relaxing and soothing to her soul.
 She is excited about the opportunity of growing vegetables and fruit at Beth El's new community garden and can't wait to get her green thumb working again.
 Maguy thanks the BENS families and the whole Beth El community for making her feel welcome!
 She is truly honored to be a member of Congregation Beth El.
-Maguy is in her office from 8:00 am to 6:00 pm and invites everyone to stop by and introduce themselves!
+Maguy is in her office from 8:00 am to 6:00 pm and invites you to stop by and introduce yourself!

-Emily is very excited to join the Beth El staff after being a part of the community for many years.
-She became a Bat Mitzvah in 2001, attended years of Berkeley Midrasha, and has enjoyed countless summers filled with Ruach at Camp Kee Tov.
+Emily joined the Beth El staff after many years of being a part of our community.
+She became a Bat Mitzvah in 2001, attended Berkeley Midrasha and has enjoyed countless summers filled with ruach at Camp Kee Tov.
 After spending her childhood summers as a camper at Kee Tov, Emily happily joined the staff in 2003 to continue her experience.
 She spent 1 year as the Giborim Rosh before moving to 2 years as the Program Director.
 She could not be more excited to take this next step as the Kee Tov Administrator.
-Emily graduated from UC San Diego in December of 2010, studying Biology and Education Studies.
-She hopes to return to school to get her Teaching Credential and Masters in Early Childhood Education before entering a Bay Area school district as an Elementary School Teacher.
-In her spare time, she enjoys hiking in the greater Bay Area, spending time with family and friends, and attending Country Music concerts.
+Emily graduated from UC San Diego in December of 2010, studying Biology and Education.
+She hopes to return to school to earn her Teaching Credential and Masters in Early Childhood Education before entering a Bay Area school district as an Elementary School Teacher.
+In her spare time, she enjoys hiking in the greater Bay Area, spending time with family and friends and attending country music concerts.
 Emily is eager to be part of the Beth El staff, and looks forward to continuing her involvement in the Kee Tov and Beth El community.

 Juliet joined the staff in the spring of 2011, but grew up in the Beth El community.
 She attended religious school and became Bat Mitzvah here and attended and worked at Camp Kee Tov.
-In the old building, there were mother and child raccoons that she painted on one of the murals when she was ten.
+In the former Beth El building, she painted mother-and-child raccoons on one of the murals when she was ten.
 Between then and now, Juliet graduated from Columbia University with a B.A. in English, taught in Berkeley Midrasha and on the CJLL teen retreat programs, and served as Director of Education at Temple Beth Torah in Fremont and Director of Midrasha in Fremont (now TVTC).
 In 2005, Juliet earned her teaching credential at Mills College.
 She taught 7th through 12th grades in the Oakland and San Lorenzo Unified School Districts before playing hooky for 6 months in Mexico.
-She still enjoys reading young adult fiction, and finds time to garden and shop at farmer’s markets, and cook up the results.
+She still enjoys reading young adult fiction, and finds time to garden and shop at farmer’s markets and cook up the results.